No. 3 Squadron IAF

-The No. 3 Squadron IAF (Cobras) was a Fighter unit of the Indian Air Force (IAF) which operated as a Close Air Support (CAS) and reconnaissance unit.
+The No. 3 Squadron IAF nicknamed as Cobras was a fighter unit of the Indian Air Force (IAF) which operated as a Close Air Support (CAS) and reconnaissance unit.
 Previously based at NAL Air Force Station, it came under the Western Air Command, and formed the 46 wing of the IAF.
 It was decommissioned in 2025 following the retirement of MIG-21 from active duty.

 Crest

 No. 3 Squadron's emblem is a winged dagger clenched in a fist and entwined by a cobra.
 Below this crest, the words Lakshya Vedh, literally 'on target,' are written upon a scroll.

 The squadron’s famous Cobra crest has an unusual origin — it reportedly began as a light-hearted wager involving whisky and bravado at a mess night in the 1940s.
 Eventually formalised, the Cobra became a symbol of precision, aggression, and fearlessness, reflecting the unit's ethos during WWII and beyond.

 History

 No. 3 Squadron (Cobras) was formed on 1 October 1941 at Peshawar equipped with Hawker Audax light bombers transferred from No. 28 Squadron RAF under the command of Sqn Ldr Nan Bray.
 The initial recruits to the unit were drawn from No. 1 Squadron, Indian Air Force.
 Tasked with the role of fighter reconnaissance, the third squadron initially operated two flights of eight Audax aircraft.
 The Third Squadron was first deployed in December 1941 on a mission in the North-West Frontier Province, against the insurgency of the Faqir of Ipi, in an area that is now part of Pakistan.
 The squadron has since flown with distinction in a number of conflicts, including the Burma Campaign, Indo-Pakistani War of 1965 and the 1971 Liberation War.